markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 ![border bottom](./assets/lesson-5/900-last-child-border.png)

 The `.step:last-child` selector means the CSS declarations will only apply to an element with class `step` that's also the last element in whatever container it's sitting in.
-Let's revisit the HTML, where we have a `<section>` tag with multiple child elements:
+Let's revisit the HTML, where we have a `<section>` element with multiple child elements:

 ```html
 <section id="what-you-do" class="steps">